 But the timing made sense.
 Microsoft was about to release Windows 95, which everyone knew was going to require 8 megabytes of RAM to run reasonably, 16 megabytes of RAM to run well, and power users were going to want 32.
 Any computer worth having was going to contain several hundred dollars’ worth of memory.

 Some of Micron’s competitors, like Dell and Gateway, didn’t make any components at all.
 Micron could buy parts from the same suppliers they did, use its own memory, and have higher margins while selling them direct made-to-order like they did.
 Basically, Micron took Dell’s formula, sprinkled in a little bit of vertical integration, and bet on success.

 Micron didn’t go with full 1980s-style vertical integration a la Texas Instruments or Commodore.
 No one had Intel’s vertical integration, and Intel had no interest in making computers and messing with direct sales.
 But selling its motherboards to Micron, who added its memory and the rest of the necessary components, would do for the 90s.

 What Micron Computers were like

 Inside, Micron Computers were as conservative as they came.
 Micron bought motherboards and processors from Intel.
-Sound cards came from Creative Labs.
+Sound cards came from Creative Labs, and network cards from Intel and 3Com.
 Western Digital and Seagate supplied hard drives.
 NEC provided CD-ROM drives.
 And Micron put them in cases from the same suppliers Dell and Gateway used.
 Looking at a Dell, Gateway, and Micron next to each other was like looking at a Chevy, Pontiac and Oldsmobile next to each other, even though they were different companies.

 There was nothing bold or new about it.
 Just a well-tested grouping of industry standard parts that worked well together.
 And in the mid 90s, that was the main thing we wanted from our computers, because frequently they didn’t work all that well.
 And since everything was off the shelf, the possibilities for upgrades were just about limitless.
 That didn’t hurt.